 In addition to these components, Smarter Balanced is developing a Digital Library that will support teachers in planning formative assessment activities and in using the results of Smarter Balanced assessments to inform their practice.

-The Smarter Balanced Assessment Consortium will host all of the above components with the exception of Assessment Delivery.
+The Smarter Balanced Assessment Consortium will host all the above components except Assessment Delivery.
 The consortium will release an open source implementation of the assessment delivery system.
 States will be responsible for procuring assessment delivery from vendors who are certified to deliver Smarter Balanced assessments or for deploying their own instance of the open source system.

-To assist states and potential partners in planning for that deployment, this document describes the hosting requirements of the open source implementation presently under development by the American Institutes for Research under Contract 11 with Smarter Balanced.
+This document describes the hosting requirements of the open source implementation of the Test Delivery System (TDS) provided by Smarter Balanced.

 System Overview

 The following diagram is Figure 4.2 from the Smarter Balanced System Architecture and Technology Report dated 21 March 2012.
 It depicts the components in the Smarter Balanced system.
-The components marked with an X are not part of Contract 11 and are developed by other Smarter Balanced vendors.
-Only the Contract 11 components (not marked with an X) will be analyzed in this document.
+The components marked with an X are not part of the Test Delivery System and are developed by other Smarter Balanced vendors.
+Only the Smarter Balanced TDS components and supporting shared services (not marked with an X) will be analyzed in this document.